Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On a daily basis, there are an average of 312 trips across all routes, which equates to approximately 32 weekly trips per individual stop.
+The accessibility of transport in the region is rated as excellent, with residents typically located just 122 meters from their nearest transport stop.
+On average, there are 312 trips per day across all routes, which equates to approximately 32 weekly trips per individual stop.

 Frequently Asked Questions - Transport